-&lt;sup>1 A glossary of terminology and a list of acronyms related to this Part 150 Study can be found in Appendix A.
+1 A glossary of terminology and a list of acronyms related to this Part 150 Study can be found in Appendix A.

-&lt;sup>2 The regulations contained in 14 CFR Part 150 are voluntary and airport operators are not required to participate.
+The regulations contained in 14 CFR Part 150 are voluntary and airport operators are not required to participate.
 However, accepted NEMs and an approved NCP are necessary for federal financial participation in 14 CFR Part 150-related noise mitigation measures at an airport.

-&lt;sup>3 The FAA refers to those entities receiving Airport Improvement Program (AIP) grants as "sponsors".
+3 The FAA refers to those entities receiving Airport Improvement Program (AIP) grants as "sponsors".

-&lt;sup>4 Federal Aviation Administration.
+Federal Aviation Administration.
 "Record of Decision - The Development and Expansion of Runway 9R-27L and Other Associated Airport Projects at Fort Lauderdale-Hollywood International Airport - Broward County, Florida."
 December, 2008.

-&lt;sup>5 Broward County Aviation Department.
+5 Broward County Aviation Department.
 "Fort Lauderdale-Hollywood International Airport 14 CFR Part 150 Study - Final Noise Exposure Map Report."
 June, 2019.

-&lt;sup>6 84 Fed.
+6 84 Fed.
 Reg.
 54942.